opencats/OpenCATS_Documentation/docs/_build/html/_sources/preface.txt

 **What license is OpenCATS distributed under?**

+ This application is available under two licenses.

-This License is based on the Mozilla Public License.
+* OpenCATS code is under Mozilla Public License 2.0
+* Code from the original 'CATS Project' circa 2007 is under CATS Public License Version 1.1a (a modified Mozilla Public License)

 **Can we change this license?**

 No, the License remains as-is until the original developers change the license under which they released the code.
 Cognizo, who developed CATS are not changing the license - it will remain licensed under the CPL.

 **What CAN we change?**